The Best Places to see leopards in Africa

-Leopards are ambush predators, preferring stealth to speed, although they can clock and impressive 58km an hour when needed.
-They prefer hunting at night, but are just as likely to be seen during the day.
+Leopards are ambush predators, preferring stealth to speed, although they can clock an impressive 58km an hour when needed.
+They prefer hunting at night but are just as likely to be seen during the day.

-“The leopard is my favourite African animal,” says Stanley Safaris founder, Shaun Stanley.
+“The leopard is my favorite African animal,” says Stanley Safaris founder, Shaun Stanley.
 “There’s nothing else that compares to its beauty and its ‘presence’ and seeing them in their natural habitat is always a huge privilege.
-For me, the leopard is the ultimate combination of effortless grace, immeasurable beauty and incredible power.
+For me, the leopard is the ultimate combination of effortless grace, immeasurable beauty, and incredible power.
 It’s hard to beat that.”

 “They are also incredibly strong, being able to hoist more than three times their own body weight vertically up a tree,” explains Shaun.

-Again like their domestic cousins, leopards are fond of vocalising their emotional state.
-They growl when they’re angry or disturbed and purr when they’re contented, staying in touch with other leopards in their area with rasping “coughs” that sound like a saw being drawn through wood.
+Again like their domestic cousins, leopards are fond of vocalizing their emotional state.
+They growl when they’re angry or disturbed and purr when they’re contented, staying in touch with other leopards in their area with rasping “coughs” that sound like a saw being drawn through the wood.

 Talk to us about the best places to see leopards in Africa and support us in helping to conserve and protect this magnificent predator.

 The best places to see leopards in Africa